Crookwell, New South Wales: History

 The area now known as Crookwell lies within the traditional lands of the Gundangurra people.
 These people spoke a similar if not identical language to the neighbouring Ngunnawal people to their south.

 The first Europeans known to be in the area were the exploratory party of surveyor James Meehan which camped 1 km south of present-day Grabben Gullen (12 km south-west of Crookwell).
 John Oxley passed to the north and east later that same year.
 Crookwell was originally known as "Kiama" but later renamed after the river.
 The area around Crookwell was first settled in the 1820s, and had received its current name by the 1860s.

 By 1840, some inns had appeared at the crossroads, but Binda remained the head of the district.
 After this, selection of blocks occurred; and the population of was over 100 by midway through that decade.
 The first allotments were sold at the end of the decade.
 By the mid-1870s the population had already reached 1000 people.

 In 1865, Mary Gilmore was born just 16 km south in the town or Roslyn.

 From 1941 to 1945, 508,500 tons of iron ore was mined—about six miles by road from the town—and railed to Port Kembla for wartime steel production.

-Crookwell contained one of Australias first wind farms, the Crookwell Wind Farm and the first wind farm that fed into the national power grid.
+Crookwell contained one of Australia's first wind farms, the Crookwell Wind Farm and the first wind farm that fed into the national power grid.